NetID & Email

 Email

-TU faculty and staff use Microsoft 365-hosted Outlook email accounts.
-Email is accessible through office.towson.edu or on a TU desktop once you have activated your NetID.
-Learn more about using Outlook.
+TU students, faculty and staff use Microsoft Outlook email accounts.
+Once you have activated your NetID, email is accessible through outlook.towson.edu or on a TU desktop (faculty/staff).
+See all the options for accessing email and learn more about using Outlook.